Daita Logo

 await agent.start()

-result = await agent.run("Show me all orders placed this month")
+result = await agent.run("Show me all orders from this week")

 #Connection Parameters